mblicharz/gunicorn-logs-parser/README.md

 - average size of 2xx responses

 ### Installation
 No installation needed.
-There is any dependiencies to fullfill.
+There is no dependencies to fulfill.
 However **pytest** is required for tests execution.

 ### Usage
 ```